ThatGuyJamal/statistics-hub-oss/README.md

+# ⚠️Warning - In Development

+*This project is in rapid development and any information is subject to change at any time.*

+***

 # Statistics Hub OSS

-📊 A discord bot dedicated for server owners.
-Created by [ThatGuyJamal](https://github.com/ThatGuyJamal)
+📊 An open source data analytics discord bot dedicated for server owners.
+Created by [ThatGuyJamal](https://github.com/ThatGuyJamal) and [contributors](./.github/contributors.md)

 ## `Get starting`